-The procedure is quite straightforward, fast and very easy to get in and out of.
+The procedure is very straightforward, fast, and straightforward to get in and out of.

 Ultrasonic cavitation should not be used solely as a weight loss treatment.
-However, it can reduce the body’s fat deposits, which are harder to get rid of with exercise.
-This can improve body shape and contours and reduce girth.
+However, exercise can reduce the body’s fat deposits, which are more challenging to eliminate.
+This can improve body shape and contours and reduce circumference.
 It is also good at reducing cellulite.

 Ultrasonic Cavitation Risks

 Ideal candidates for this treatment are those who are in good health but have areas of stubborn fat that are difficult to get rid of with exercise or diet alone.
-However, with every procedure there may be some added risks, in this case the risks are mainly with people who have preexisting condition.
+However, with every procedure, there may be some added risks; in this case, the risks are mainly with people with preexisting conditions.